PatrickKyei/exception/_tabs/about.md

 Hey I'm glad you are here.
 My name is Patrick.

+An experienced product professional with skills in management, design, and project management.
+Balances technical and business acumen to deliver impactful products with user-centered design.
+Leads cross-functional teams and delivers on-time, within budget.

 > I create digital products
 > that are driven by
 > user experience

-I am a young, passionate individual who has always been involved with initiatives that seek to upskill people from all walks of life with the ability to use technology to better themselves in the way that they live and work.
+Passionate about innovation and has always been involved wit initiatives that seek to upskill people from all walks of life with the ability to use technology to better themselves in the way that they live and work.

 I have spoken at several tech conferences and had the opportunity to interact with [creative minds](https://youtube.com/channel/UCsAjtT-RYQRtMngsTGLxS2Q) in the tech industry to share their knowledge to impact the tech ecosystem.